lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 But then... what the hell would this story be about?

-So, that's when - as if by plot progressing magic - a bloke with a very shiny potato for a head kicked his way through the wall of the human-headed hamster enclosure...
+So, that's when - as if by plot progression magic - a bloke with a very shiny potato for a head kicked his way through the wall of the human-headed hamster enclosure...

 Which was made out of straw and shedded hamster fur, so it wasn't all that an impressive feat after all.